-I’m going to give this pattern some love!
+Despite the fit being a little off, I’m going to give this pattern some love!
 I’m a sucker for loose and flowy pieces, so this was perfect for me.
 It’s perfect for a hot sunny day because of the light weight, sheer fabric.
 And of course, this is something that can be dressed up or down.
 It was a fun & quick project.
 If you’re a newbie to sewing, give this one a shot – being that there’s no zipper installation or anything like that and that it’s a FREE pattern, you can’t really go wrong!

 I would love to hear your thoughts on this – Have you made this top?
 Think you’ll give it a shot?
 How would you wear it?
 See below for more photos & connect with me and leave a comment below!